monet/monet.js/index.md

 	Validation[E,A].bind(fn:A -> Validation[E,B]) : Validation[E,B]

-`bind` takes a function that takes a value and returns an `Validation`.
+`bind` takes a function that takes a value and returns a `Validation`.
 The value to the function will be supplied from the `Validation` you are binding on.

 For example: